If you've been made redundant or accepted a redundancy package

 Contributions aren't deducted from redundancy payments, but you will still need to pay them on any wages or outstanding holiday pay you get as part of your final pay packet.

 If you accept a voluntary redundancy package you'll probably have to maintain your Social Security contributions.
-To discuss your options you should make an appointment with the Social Security Department.
+To discuss your options you should make an appointment with Customer and Local Services.

 There is no unemployment benefit in Jersey.
-However, in the event that you do not find work immediately, having registered with Social Security as 'actively seeking work', you may be entitled to Income Support if you have lived in the Island for five years or more.
+However, in the event that you don't find work immediately, having registered with Customer and Local Services as 'actively seeking work', you may be entitled to Income Support if you have lived in the Island for five years or more.
 You may be prevented from claiming some components of Income Support if you left work without a good reason.

 When claiming Income Support, any wages, holiday pay and payments in lieu of notice will be treated as income.
 Any separate payments resulting from compulsory redundancy will be treated as capital.